ansys/pylumerical/doc/source/user_guide/script_commands_as_methods.rst

 Overview
 ^^^^^^^^^^

-Almost all script commands in the Lumerical Scripting Language can be used as methods on your session object in Python.
-The lumapi methods and the Lumerical script commands share the same name and can be called directly on the session once it's been created.
+You can use almost all script commands in the Lumerical Scripting Language as methods on your session object in Python.
+The PyLumerical methods and the Lumerical script commands share the same name, and you can call them directly on the session object once you create it.

 For more information on the Lumerical Scripting Language, please see: